shenzhun/creating-text-corpus-from-wikipedia/README.md

 ------------
 1. split enwiki dumps into 215 small files (200 MB/per file).

-2. extracte <text> ....</text> section into new file.
+2. extracte text section into new file.

-3. discard wiki markup tag and extracte plain text into another new file.
+3. discard [wiki markup tags](http://en.wikipedia.org/wiki/Help:Cheatsheet) and extracte plain text into another new file.

 4. write loop to process all the splited files into plain text files one by one.